MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/pipelines/sprint-168-update.md

 ms.date: 4/13/2020
 ms.topic: include
 ---
-### Depend on job output variable from another stage
+### Run conditional job depending on variables from prior stage

 Output variables may now be used across stages in a YAML-based pipeline.
 This helps you pass useful information, such as a go/no-go decision or the ID of a generated output, from one stage to the next.
 The result (status) of a previous stage and its jobs is also available.

 Output variables are still produced by steps inside of jobs.
-Instead of referring to `dependencies.jobName.outputs['stepName.variableName']`, stages refer to `stageDependencies.stageName.jobName.outputs['stepName.variableName']`.
-Note: by default, each stage in a pipeline depends on the one just before it in the YAML file.
+Instead of referring to **`dependencies.jobName.outputs['stepName.variableName']`**, stages refer to **`stageDependencies.stageName.jobName.outputs['stepName.variableName']`**.

+> Note: by default, each stage in a pipeline depends on the one just before it in the YAML file.
 Therefore, each stage can use output variables from the prior stage.
 You can alter the dependency graph, which will also alter which output variables are available.
 For instance, if stage 3 needs a variable from stage 1, it will need to declare an explicit dependency on stage 1.

-### Limit what repos the build service identity can access
+### Limit build service repos scope access

-Azure Pipelines can now scope down its repository access to just the repos required for a YAML-based pipeline.
+Azure Pipelines can now scope down its repository access to just the repos required for a **YAML-based pipeline**.
 This means that if the pipelines's access token were to leak, it would only be able to see the repo(s) used in the pipeline.
 Previously, the access token was good for any Azure Repos repository in the project, or potentially the entire collection.

 This feature will be on by default for new projects and organizations.
 For existing organizations, you must enable it in <b>Organization Settings</b> &gt; <b>Pipelines</b> &gt; <b>Settings</b>.
 When using this feature, all repositories needed by the build (even those you clone using a script) must be included in the [repository resources](https://docs.microsoft.com/azure/devops/pipelines/yaml-schema?tabs=schema%2cparameter-schema#repository-resource) of the pipeline.

 ### Getting details at runtime about multiple repositories

-When a pipeline is running, Azure Pipelines adds information about the repo, branch, and commit which triggered the run.
-Now that YAML pipelines support multi-checkout, you may also want to know the repo, branch, and commit which were checked out for other repositories.
-This data is available via a runtime expression which you can map into a variable.
+When a pipeline is running, Azure Pipelines adds information about the repo, branch, and commit that triggered the run.
+Now that YAML pipelines support multi-checkout, you may also want to know the repo, branch, and commit that were checked out for other repositories.
+This data is available via a runtime expression which now you can map into a variable.
 For example:<pre><code><div>resources:</div><div>  repositories:</div><div>  - repository: other</div><div>    type: git</div><div>    name: MyProject/OtherTools variables:</div><div>  tools.ref: $[ resources.repositories['other'].ref ]<br></div><div><br></div><div>steps:</div><div>- checkout: self</div><div>- checkout: other<br>- bash: echo &quot;Tools version: $TOOLS_REF&quot;<br></div></code></pre>

 ### Multi stage pipelines GA